littlecobber/Research-on-Project-1-for-EC601/README.md

 # Project 1 Report

-# New method combined with DeepLearning to improve performance of Drone Image reconstruction on 3D point clouds
+# New Method Combined with DeepLearning to Improve Performance of Drone Image Reconstruction on 3D Point Clouds
 Yifan Wu

 ## Problem Statement/Applications